Russia's Rosneft seeks to increase stake in Bashneft

-MOSCOW Russian energy major Rosneft is seeking government approval to buy up to 100 percent of oil firm Bashneft after acquiring a controlling stake earlier this month as a part of a state privatization drive.
+MOSCOW Russian energy major Rosneft (ROSN.MM) is seeking government approval to buy up to 100 percent of oil firm Bashneft (BANE.MM) after acquiring a controlling stake earlier this month as a part of a state privatisation drive.

-State-controlled Rosneft paid 330 billion rubles ($5.2 billion) for a 50.1 percent stake in Bashneft, higher than other bidders offered, including privately-owned oil company Lukoil.
+State-controlled Rosneft paid 330 billion roubles (£4.32 billion) for a 50.1 percent stake in Bashneft, higher than other bidders offered, including privately-owned oil company Lukoil (LKOH.MM).

 The process has caused much discussion in the government about whether one state firm may buy another.
 The region of Bashkortostan owns about 25 percent in Bashneft, with 4 percent being treasury shares and the rest freely tradeable shares.